The U.S. Forest Service awarded NVCOG a grant to assess, map, and characterize tree cover across the region.

 Project Duration

-University of Vermont’s Spatial Analysis Laboratory (SAL) is in the middle of analyzing the region’s aerial imagery and performing data quality control to complete the assessment.
+University of Vermont’s Spatial Analysis Laboratory (SAL) is wrapping up analyzing the region’s aerial imagery and performing data quality control to complete the assessment.

 Stay Tuned for Updates